fritzo/puddle/doc/using.md

 To build only once with UglifyJS (minified) and run the server,

-    npm run server

-which is an alias for

-    grunt
-    nodejs main.js
+    npm start               # alias for: grunt && nodejs main.js

 ## Running during development

-To rebuild on watch and run through nodemon
+To start a server that reloads on changes to **any** code

+    npm run server-dev      # alias for grunt serve --dev=server

+To start a server that reloads on changes to **client** code

-    npm run dev-server
+    npm run client-dev      # alias for grunt serve --dev=client

-which is an alias for the two processes

-    grunt watch &
-    nodemin main.js

 ## Debugging Puddle